 - Income limitations or - Having any member of the household subject to a lifetime registration requirement under a state sex offender registration program.
 A PHA cannot deny assistance to a Veteran that previously participated in a Public Housing program (Housing Choice Voucher or Conventional) and still owes money.

-In any case where the PHA decides to deny assistance to the family, the PHA must give the family written notice which states:

-- The reason(s) for the denial of assistance. - The family's right to request an informal review to be held before denial of assistance. - The date by which a request for an informal review must be received by the PHA.
-Once the applicant becomes a resident, the resident must follow all of the PHA rules including the - Once the applicant becomes a resident, the resident must follow all of the PHA rules including the family obligations.
+In any case where the PHA decides to deny assistance to the family, the PHA must give the family written notice which states: - The reason(s) for the denial of assistance. - The family's right to request an informal review to be held before denial of assistance. - The date by which a request for an informal review must be received by the PHA.
+Once the applicant becomes a resident, the resident must follow all of the PHA rules including the family obligations.
 (See the section in Chapter 15 entitled "Family Obligations").